mohalim/Awesome-Human-Activity-Recognition/README.md

 ### 2023

-- Integrating Gaze and Mouse Via Joint Cross-Attention Fusion Net for Students' Activity Recognition in E-learning
+- Similarity Segmentation Approach for Sensor-Based Activity Recognition [[link](https://doi.org/10.1109/JSEN.2023.3295778)]
+- A deep local-temporal architecture with attention for lightweight human activity recognition [[link](https://doi.org/10.1016/j.asoc.2023.110954)]
 - Integrating Gaze and Mouse Via Joint Cross-Attention Fusion Net for Students' Activity Recognition in E-learning
 - VAX: Using Existing Video and Audio-based Activity Recognition Models to Bootstrap Privacy-Sensitive Sensors
 - LAUREATE: A Dataset for Supporting Research in Affective Computing and Human Memory Augmentation